 \begin{attack}[History sniffing]{enhanced jigsaw,breakable,pad at break*=1mm, label=attack:history-sniffing}

-\textbf{Risk overview.} OpenAI hosts plugins that allow users to export their interactions with the ChatGPT.
-Plugins that provide these services, exfilterate either raw or summarized user prompts and ChatGPT responses to their API endpoints.
+\textbf{Risk overview.} OpenAI hosts plugins that allow users to export their interactions with ChatGPT.
+Plugins that provide these services, exfilterate raw or summarized user prompts and ChatGPT responses to their API endpoints.

 \textbf{Risk impact.} The plugins get access to users' conversation with ChatGPT, which can contain sensitive and personal information.
 Some of these plugins also require users to sign in to their platform before they can use the plugin, which allows them to associate user prompt history to a persistent email address.